 In our local community:

 The Century Challenge Cycle Ride

 The Century Challenge Cycle Ride has been a major project of the Rotary Club of Erina since 2000.
-It is held annually in April.
+It is held annually and in 2020 will be on Sunday 3rd May.
 In 2017 The Rotary Club of Gosford North joined with Erina to run the event.
 The major sponsor of the ride is Bendigo Bank Branches on the Central Coast.

 There are three rides – 100km for experienced riders, 50km for less experienced but capable riders, 20km for families and riders keen to try some distance.
 There is also a Kids Challenge.

 The event starts and finishes in the grounds of the Mt Penang Parklands and Event area.